Blog

 Distinctive brand assets

-But the reality is, they don’t become distinctive on their own.
-It takes consistent repetition across every touchpoint over a long time until the mental link to your brand becomes automatic.
+But brand assets don’t become distinctive on their own.
+It takes consistent repetition at every touchpoint over a long period of time, until the mental link to your brand becomes automatic.

 Read more: